Yandex Cloud

 Management console

-1. In the management console, select the folder with the cluster you want to configure alerts for.
+1. In the management console, select the folder containing the cluster for which you want to set up alerts.

 3. Under Service dashboards, select:

-• Managed Service for MySQL® — Cluster Overview to configure cluster alerts.
+• Managed Service for MySQL® — Cluster Overview to set up cluster alerts.

-• Managed Service for MySQL® — Host Overview to configure host alerts.
+• Managed Service for MySQL® — Host Overview to set up host alerts.

 4. In the chart you need, click and select Create alert.

-5. If the chart shows multiple metrics, select a data query to generate a metric and click Continue.
-You can learn more about the query language in the Yandex Monitoring documentation.
+5. If the chart shows multiple metrics, select the data query to generate a metric and click Continue.
+You can learn more about the query language in this Yandex Monitoring article.

-6. Set the Alarm and Warning threshold values to trigger the alert.
+6. Set the Alarm and Warning thresholds to trigger the alert.

 7. Click Create alert.